LEB-EPFL/qExM_protocol/Expansion Microscopy.md

 ### **Post fixation**

-After the staining, we can put the glass in 50ml tubes filled with water as the final wash (from now on be careful not to use PBS or any saline solution, as it will deform the dimension of the gels) for half an hour.
+After the staining, we can put the samples in 50ml tubes filled with water as the final wash for half an hour.
 We can then post-fix the samples by putting them in a 6% PFA water solution for ∼ 30 min.
 The post-fixation improves antibody retention, allowing us for a better imaging over the next days. \
 Since we use a 6-well plate, we will put 2 ml of solution for each well.
 Moreover, be careful to prepare the appropriate amount starting from the product concentration.
 For example in our case, since we had to prepare 8 ml of solution with a 32% PFA solution, we put 1.5 of the latter and 6.5 ml of water.

 **!!** All the steps involving PFA are to be made with gloves under the fume hood, as always.